Oscar II: Science and the arts

 His Easter hymn and some other of his poems are familiar throughout the Scandinavian countries.
 His work on Charles XII of Sweden were translated into English in 1879.
-In 1881 he founded the world's first open-air museum, at Bygdøy, located next to his summer residence near Oslo (back then known as Christiania).
-In 1885 he published his Address to the Academy of Music, and a translation of one of his essays on music appeared in Literature in May 1900.
+In 1881, he founded the world's first open-air museum, at Bygdøy, located next to his summer residence near Oslo (then known as Christiania).
+In 1885, he published his Address to the Academy of Music, and a translation of one of his essays on music appeared in Literature in May 1900.
 He had a valuable collection of printed and manuscript music, which was readily accessible to the historical student of music.

 Being a theater lover, he commissioned a new opera house to be built by Axel Anderberg for the Royal Swedish Opera which was inaugurated on 19 September 1898.
 It remains as the home of that institution.

 Oscar II once told playwright Henrik Ibsen that his Ghosts was "not a good play".
 As he was dying, he requested that the theatres not be closed on account of his death.
 His wishes were respected.

-In 1889, to commemorate the 60th birthday of King Oscar II of Sweden and Norway, a contest was held to produce the best research in celestial mechanics pertaining to the stability of the solar system, a particularly relevant n-body problem.
-The winner was declared to be Henri Poincare, a professor at the University of Paris.
+Oscar was also particularly interested in mathematics.
+In 1887, he set up a contest, to be awarded on the occasion of his 60th birthday in 1889, for "an important discovery in the realm of higher mathematical analysis".
+The contest listed four potential areas of research, one of which was the n-body problem in celestial mechanics, relevant to the stability of the Solar System.
+Henri Poincare, a professor at the University of Paris, won by submitting an entry showing that even the 3-body problem was unstable, the seminal result in what is now called chaos theory.

 King Oscar II was an enthusiast of Arctic exploration.
 Along with Swedish millionaire Oscar Dickson and Russian magnate Aleksandr Mikhaylovich Sibiryakov, he was the patron of a number of pioneering Arctic expeditions in the 1800s.
 Among the ventures the king sponsored, the most important are Adolf Erik Nordenskiöld's explorations to the Russian Arctic and Greenland, and Fridtjof Nansen's Polar journey on the Fram.

 Oscar was also a generous sponsor of the sciences and personally funded the Vega Expedition, which was the first Arctic expedition to navigate through the Northeast Passage, the sea route between Europe and Asia through the Arctic Ocean, and the first voyage to circumnavigate Eurasia.
-Oscar was also particularly interested in mathematics.
-He set up a contest, on the occasion of his 60th birthday, for "an important discovery in the realm of higher mathematical analysis".